navrit/dexter/README.md

 - Determine the exposure.
 - Calculate NEQ.
 - Use EMTF for NEQ calculation (in addition to the PMTF, both should be reported).
 (Dobbins, 1995)
-- Determine (given by manufacturer or measurements and simulations  (Flynn & Samei,	1999)) the SNR^2 of the incident x-ray beam.
 - Calculate DQE.
 - Calculate DQE(0) by extrapolation of the low-frequency part back to zero.